Skip to main content

 One way to find a suitable location is by simply going to that place with Jak and copying the positions from there into Blender.

-The one we're looking for are the 3 numbers after "pos:" on the 4th line.
+The one we're looking for are the 3 numbers after pos: on the fourth line.
 You can then move Jak to the desired position for your custom level.
-Copy those values and apply the coordinates conversion explained earlier as such:
+Copy those values and apply the coordinate conversion explained earlier as such:

-This is what the position then need to be set in blender for an object to appear at that exact same position:
+This is the position that needs to be set in Blender for an object to appear at that exact same position:

-My preferred method to place my custom level in jak 1 is to import a level's geometry into my blender file directly.
+My preferred method to place my custom level in Jak 1 is to import a level's geometry into my Blender file directly.
 These will be positioned correctly within Blender.
-Which means you can just place your level in relation with that 3D file, giving you a better idea of how it'll fit there.
+Which means you can just place your level in relation to that 3D file, giving you a better idea of how it'll fit there.

 Note that you might have to adjust the view end clip so the levels don't disappear from the view because they're too far away.
 I usually use 10000 meters.

-As said earlier, 1 meter in the game is equal to 1 meter in Jak 1.
-However , the scale of that meter is off compared to real life.
+As mentioned earlier, 1 meter in the game is equal to 1 meter in Jak 1.
+However, the scale of that meter is off compared to real life.
 1 meter in the game is quite small.
 Jak, for example, is around 3 meters tall when using the game's units.

-This means you'll always have to keep in mind that those units are about two times as small as they should be.
-If you're importing, or creating something, with "correct" size, you'll usually have to scale it up by a factor of 2.
+This means you'll always have to keep in mind that those units are about twice as small as they should be.
+If you're importing or creating something with "correct" size, you'll usually have to scale it up by a factor of 2.

 I'll create a platform that's 30 by 30 meters to get enough room to move around and place other things on later.

 The Jak games work on a single sided collision system.
-This means when interacting with, for example, a wall, you'll get blocked one way, but going the other way, you'll be able to phase through the wall.
+This means that when interacting with e.g. a wall, you'll get blocked one way, but, going the other way, you'll be able to phase through the wall.

 A quick fix that'll work for most objects' normals is: